CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Road Trips with Baby

 For long drives with baby, timing is key.
 “If you can get them in their PJs and do a big chunk of the trip while they sleep, that would be perfect,” Gold says.
 Of course, that’s not always possible, so focus on comfort to keep the peace.
 Gold recommends dressing baby in loose cotton clothing and socks and using a light blanket as a layer.
 Depending on baby’s schedule, you might have to plan for a few pit stops so you can feed them and do a diaper change.
-“I always stash a few plastic bags in the car, in case we’re stuck with a dirty diaper and no trash can in sight,” says another Bumpie mom.
+“I always stash a few plastic bags in the car, in case we’re stuck with a dirty diaper and no trash can in sight,” says another Bump user and mom.
 No matter what time of day, put baby in an overnight diaper loaded up with the diaper cream that you’d use for bedtime.
 (Rashes and leaks are the enemy.)
 On that note, bring more than you think you’ll need—more diapers, more wipes, more pacifiers, more food and by all means more toys.
 Distractions are golden.
 And if baby gets into a crying fit and nothing seems to help?
 “Try pulling over and burping them,” Gold says.
 “Chances are it’s trapped gas from the bumps on the road.”

-Camping with baby
+Camping with Baby

 The same basic rules apply to nearly any sort of summer fun: Stay safe, keep cool and pack extras of everything you’d need.
 And take loads of pictures!